msrecec/WebshopApp/README.md

 # Wiremock

-To run wiremock go to /wiremock subfolder and run:
+To run wiremock in order to mock API for unit and integration testing go to /wiremock subfolder and run:
 <code>java -jar wiremock-jre8-standalone-2.30.1.jar  --port 8081 --verbose</code>

 # Build the app

 in root folder of project run <code>mvn package</code> to build the project

+<i> Note: You must run wiremock before running the build because of tests that are ran pre build </i>

 # Running the app